Frequently Asked Questions about the SunTrust Graduate Business School Loan

 Can this loan cover past due balances?

 Yes.
-SunTrust Graduate Business School Loan applications for past due balances will be accepted up to the end of the next month following the academic period for which the student was enrolled.
+SunTrust Graduate Business School Loan applications for past due balances will be accepted up to the end of the same month as the academic period for which the student was enrolled.

 How quickly can my school get the loan funds?